mozilla/buddyup/README.md

 # Privileged app stub

-This is a privileged app template that demonstrates the usage of `XMLHttpRequest` and `systemXHR`, and includes a properly configured manifest file with the right app type (`privileged`) and required permissions, in order to use those APIs.
+This is a privileged app template that demonstrates the usage of [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and (`systemXHR`)[https://developer.mozilla.org/en-US/Apps/Reference/Firefox_OS_device_APIs#systemXHR] to load remote content from a server, and includes a properly configured manifest file with the right app type (`privileged`) and required permissions, in order to use those APIs.

 This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building [Open Web Apps](https://developer.mozilla.org/en-US/Apps).